nirajanDevHub108/Github-Action/README.md

 -speed up workflow runs cachinh stable files
 -caching allows us to store files and later retrives them based on a key.workflows can access the cache from their branch or from default branch

+# *Artifacts*
+-share data between jobs and store data after workflows have completed -stored for up to 90 days
+-managed via - uplaod-artifact ,download-artifact -recomeneded when the stored files are likely to be accessed outside the workflow for example  build outputs,test results,logs